23f3004443/sum-of-sales/README.md

 *   Calculates the sum of the 'sales' column
 *   Dynamically updates the page title
 *   Displays the total sales in a prominent location
+*   Displays detailed sales data in a tabular format.
 *   Responsive design using Tailwind CSS

 ## Setup and Usage